404 Errors that are Killing Your SEO Efforts

-If you have redesigned your website recently, you might have lots of 404 errors that is going to effect on your search engine rankings
+If you have redesigned your website recently, you might have lots of 404 errors that are going to effect on your search engine rankings

 Code 404 refers to a “not found” error; a message that alerts you that your browser could connect to the server it was looking for, but its target page could not be found.
 For example, you will notice a 404 error whenever you click on a link that no longer points towards an active page.